Trevor Baylis: Inventing career

 The year 1997 saw the production in South Africa of the new generation Freeplay radio, a smaller and cheaper model designed for the Western consumer market which uses rechargeable cells with a generic crank generator.

 During the 1990s, Baylis was also a regular on the Channel 4 breakfast programme, The Big Breakfast.

 In 2001, Baylis completed a 100-mile walk across the Namib Desert, demonstrating his electric shoes and raising money for the Mines Advisory Group.
 The "electric shoes", developed in collaboration with the UK's Defence Evaluation and Research Agency, use piezoelectric contacts in the heels to charge a small battery that can be used to operate a radio transceiver or cellular telephone.

 Baylis set up the Trevor Baylis Foundation to "promote the activity of Invention by encouraging and supporting Inventors and Engineers".
 This led in September 2002 to the formation of the company 'Trevor Baylis Brands PLC' which provided inventors with professional partnership and services to enable them to establish the originality of their ideas, to patent or otherwise protect them, and to get their products to market.
 The company's primary goal was to secure licence agreements for inventors, but it also considered starting up new companies around good ideas.
-The company was based in Richmond, London.
+The company was based in Richmond, Greater London.
 In 2013 it was reported that the company was financially struggling and was primarily reliant upon Baylis' personal finances to keep itself running.
 A few months after his death, Trevor Baylis Brands PLC became insolvent, and in early 2019 it ceased trading.